TERMITE CONTROL & INSPECTION SERVICES

 ▶ Also, Digital photographic report produced same day with a list of recommendations to reduce the risk of termite attack.

 Termite inspections on an annual basis are designed to not only identify live termites however issues that may attract termites.
 The homeowner may not be aware of high moisture, Building faults and conducive conditions.
 From experience, it only takes a slight leak in the shower wall backing onto a garden bed on an old infill slab with pine frame and it will be a matter of time till termites have found a way in.
 Identifying and rectifying high-risk areas on an annual basis will, in fact, reduce the risk of major damage caused by termites.
+A Termite inspection will always be carried out to the Australian standard.
+Please note a Termite check is not a Termite inspection it is only carried out to give an indication of what you should do to assist your property and then should be followed up by a full termite inspection to the Australian standard 3660.2 annually.

 Once we have identified the termite activity we provide effective termite control measures that will achieve colony elimination.
 Our technicians are accredited with the latest products ensuring you get the right advice and results.
 Treating termites is a skilled task, it involves more than chemical alone.
 Thus, To perform a successful termite treatment you must have a knowledge of termite behavior and ecology.
 A remedial treatment is designed to get the termites out and ensure after following up inspections the activity ceases.